plchavez247/Coding-Challenge--11/README.md

-This is my submission for
+This is my submission for Coding Challenge #11